ambitiondev/cookiebot/README.md

 # Vue Cookiebot

 This repo is a wrapper for both the Vue Cookiebot composable as the Nuxt variant.
-Documentation can be found here.

 ### Documentation